 We use this pretty much all the time.
 Reflectix is an inexpensive option for insulation.
 We have cut pieces to fit all of our van’s rear windows.
 This has helped with keeping the van cool or warm depending on where we are.
 It also helps with blacking out the van, which makes sleeping so much easier.
 There are some great ideas out there for making these a little cuter or covering them to be more decorative or stealthy.

 We picked this little guy up at the start of our journey.
 We don’t ever worry about a dead battery, thanks to this.
 We have only had to boost once and it worked like a charm.
 We charge this booster from a USB port while we drive, and it gives us peace of mind knowing it has more than enough juice to boost our battery.
 It also has a flashlight, as well as extra ports to charge other devices.
 Multi-use and there in case of emergencies — this booster is great and takes up very little space.

 I wish I could say we didn’t need this, but again, in case of emergencies, this little fella is a life saver.
 It plugs in through our 12V DC outlets so we can use it for all four tires easily.
 It kept us topped up when we had a slow leak up north.
 Another time we really needed this was getting stuck.
 We have gotten stuck in sand more times than we are proud to admit.
 One trick for getting out of that sticky situation is letting some of the air out of your tires.
 So you will want to make sure to have an air compressor to top them back up when you get out, so you can drive away safely.

-What are some of your favorite essentials for traveling in a camper van or RV?
+What are some of your favorite essentials for traveling in a camper van or RV on adventures?
 Let us know in the comments!

 Meet FMCA’s Featured Family